Design

 10. Online graphic design services

-With the advance of cloud computing technology, several companies started offering web-based graphic design services that primarily target general consumers (i.e., non-professional/occasional designers).
+With the advance of cloud computing technology, several companies have started offering web-based graphic design services that primarily target general consumers (i.e., non-professional/occasional designers).

 Foremost among these providers is Canva, a simple drag-and-drop online tool that allows anyone to quickly author, edit, and share images.
 The website is perfect for non-designers as well as hardcore creatives occasionally looking for a quick way to create images for various purposes (e.g., blog illustrations, social media posts, etc.) and in various formats (e.g., infographics, presentations, header images, etc.).
 Snappa offers a similar service and interface, or you might consider Design Wizard to quickly create both images and videos.

-For logo and branding specific design options, you can try ZillionDesigns free logo creator.
+For logo and branding-specific design options, you can try ZillionDesigns' free logo creator.
 They offer a ton of templates with an easy-to-use interface.

 Another option is Venngage, a template-based design tool that lets anyone create professional content like business presentations, white papers, reports, marketing materials, and more.
 The tool provides users with access to over 10,000 icons, thousands of stock photos, and tons of customizable charts and graphs.

-Additionally, you can use Pixlr for simple photo-editing online; Invision for collaborative screen prototyping, and Artboard Studio for quickly creating product mockups.
+Finally, you can use Pixlr for simple photo-editing online; Invision for collaborative screen prototyping, and Artboard Studio for quickly creating product mockups.

 11. Artificial Intelligence